Nelson Glueck: Rabbinic career

 Glueck developed a passion for religion early in life, and was ordained as a Reform rabbi in 1923.
-He received his Ph.D from the University of Jena in Germany in 1926.
+He received his Ph.D. from the University of Jena in Germany in 1926.
 By 1928 he was a member of the Hebrew Union College faculty, teaching at the seminary of the Reform Jewish movement.

 Archaeology career

-In the course of his career, he became an expert on ancient pottery, he was able to match small ceramic fragments to distinct time periods.
-He was the first to identify some ancient wares such as the Edomite and Midianite pottery, re-discovered what is now called Negevite pottery, and surveyed many unknown sites in the Transjordan.
+In the course of his career, he became an expert on ancient pottery; he was able to match small ceramic fragments to distinct time periods.
+He was the first to identify some ancient wares such as Edomite and Midianite pottery, re-discovered what is now called Negevite pottery, and surveyed many unknown sites in the Transjordan.

 During World War II, Glueck used his intimate knowledge of Palestine's geography to help the Office of Strategic Services develop a contingency plan for a retreat from German field marshal Rommel's advance through Northern Africa.
 Rommel was stopped, however, and the plan was not needed.

 In the 1950s, Glueck discovered remains of the advanced Nabataean civilization in Jordan.
 Using irrigation, the Nabataeans were able to grow crops and develop a densely populated civilization in the Negev desert, despite receiving under 6 in of rainfall a year.
 Glueck worked with Israeli leaders to build an irrigation system modeled on that of the Nabataeans.

 Glueck's scholarship led to personal relationships with many world leaders: he delivered the benediction at President John F. Kennedy's inauguration in 1961; and he was personal friends with many of the State of Israel's early leaders, including David Ben-Gurion, Abba Eban, Golda Meir, Henrietta Szold and Judah Magnes.

 He was the author of several books on archaeology, religion, and the intersection of the two.
 They include Explorations in Eastern Palestine (4 vol., 1934–51), The Other Side of the Jordan (1940), The River Jordan (1946), Rivers in the Desert: A History of the Negev (1959), Deities and Dolphins (1965), and Hesed in the Bible (1968)...Even though he worked to develop a historical understanding of biblical events and argued that the archaeological finds do affirm the biblical descriptions, he always maintained that his faith was not based on a literal interpretation of the Bible.
 To do that, he once said, would be to "confuse fact with faith, history with holiness, science with religion."